nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `exit`

+### Changing the theme of the app

+Click Theme to toggle between Dark Theme and Light Theme.

 ### Saving the data

 App data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.